What's a TFSA?

 Is a TFSA right for you?

-No matter what you’re saving for, a TFSA can help you get there.
-But there are other plans that may help you save for the future you dream of.
-Be sure to ask for advice from an expert you trust to help you decide whether the benefits of a TFSA, or a group TFSA, are right for you.
+No matter what you’re saving for, a TFSA can help get you there, but there are also other plans that may help you save for the future you dream of.
+Be sure to ask for advice from an expert you trust to help you decide whether the benefits of a TFSA or a group TFSA are right for you.

 Important disclosures